 This post may contain affiliate links.
 Please read our disclosure policy.

-Pork Verde Enchiladas made easy with slow cooker pulled pork and Finish the enchiladas off in the oven for a perfect dinner.
+Pork Verde Enchiladas made easy with slow cooker pulled pork and finish the enchiladas off in the oven for a perfect dinner.

 We love to make enchiladas on the weekend and serve them with homemade refried beans and Mexican rice.